 About Alan Simberg Ph.D.

 Alan incorporates all that he has learned when providing his counseling services to clients, groups and organizations.
-He coaches people from within the perspective of their unique challenges.
-With sensitivity and compassion, he helps people to build on their strengths and to develop a laser focus that will allow them to identify and to achieve their life goals.
+He counsels people from within the perspective of their unique challenges.
+With sensitivity and compassion, he helps people to build on their strengths and to develop a laser focus that will allow them to identify and to achieve their recovery goals.
 In addition, Alan is a sought-after speaker who has presented at national conferences and to general audiences, on topics related to the fundamental principles he teaches as well as other topics including Stress Management, Family Counseling, Addiction Recovery Solutions and Spirituality.

 Alan’s counseling approach guides people to identify the areas of their life where they experience discontent.
 He guides people to identify the areas of their life where they experience discontent.
 Alan then teaches a step by step method that offers a different perspective for viewing circumstances which helps to build a foundation for identifying solutions to life’s challenges.